 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of Thomas Sunday, April 19th, we read Acts 4: 13 to 5: 33 in sections.
-These verses are filled with wonderful evidence of the power of love in the young Church.
+After Pascha we read the book of Acts in sections.
+Acts 4: 13 to 5: 33 are filled with wonderful evidence of the power of love in the young Church.

 The first verses describe the "boldness" of the apostles Peter and John, who preach to growing crowds that there is "salvation in no one else" except Jesus Christ.
 When the chief priests and elders warn them to stop, their response shows that they are not the same fearful men who hid away when Christ was crucified.
 They are compelled, they answer, to share the truth they have seen and heard.